orchestral/orchestra/docs/events.md

 # Events

-Orchestra utilise `Event` class from Laravel to extends the functionality, without having to modified any of the code.
+Orchestra utilise `Event` class from Laravel to extends the functionality, without having to modify any of the code.

 ## Table of Contents
 - [General Events](#general)